 This sort of gap is marked by a space lower in price after a fast rise in the price of an asset through several weeks.
 This gap shows or signals the end of an upward trend.

-With a basic knowledge of gaps, let’s talk about the CME.
+With a basic knowledge of gaps, let’s talk about the Chicago Mercantile Exchange (CME).

 Bitcoin CME Gap Explained

 You can trade cryptocurrencies from any unrestricted area around the clock.
 However, traditional assets do not trade 24/7 around the clock.
-For most traditional exchanges, there is a set time to open and close (normally open on Sunday and close on Friday) and CME also follows this normal rule.
+For most traditional exchanges, there is a set time to open and close and CME also follows this normal rule.

-When a Bitcoin futures contract closes on Friday and opens on Sunday, there is always a price difference.
-The price difference is the CME Bitcoin gap.
+Since CME Bitcoin futures contracts stops trading on Friday to reopen on Sunday, there is always a price difference when it reopens.
+The price difference is the Bitcoin CME gap.

 To illustrate this, take Binance for example.
 You can trade on Binance at any you want; it does not have a fixed time to open or close.
 CME, on the other hand, has a fixed time to open or close.